EmbySupport/Emby.Docs/Hosting-Settings.md

 By default the server will attempt to automatically map public to local ports by configuring your router.
 You can disable this as necessary here.

 ![](images/server/hosting6.png)

+TODO TODO TODO:
+Please see this Knowledge Base article for extended help setting up for Remote Access